xuedong/codebooks/README.md

 # Code Books
 Implementations of various algorithms using different programming languages (Python, Rust, Go, OCaml, C/C++, etc), demo with Jupyter notebook (Jupyter notebook may be not available for all the languages mentioned beforehand, we'll see...).
+This repo will only contain classic algorithms in different computer science related fields, for more implementations, see also my [hacker-rank](https://github.com/xuedong/hacker-rank) and [project-euler](ttps://github.com/xuedong/project-euler) repos.

 ## Table of Contents